djgish485/ballistic-ai/README.md

 - **Edit buttons**
   - Not satisfied with the AI response?
 Hovering over your message shows a pencil icon to edit and provide clarification.
   - To make changes to a the code returned by AI, hover over it to show an edit button on top.
-- **Image button**
-  - Send images and screenshots along with your message to help describe your issue (Claude only).
-- **Prompting Tips**
 - Click "Tips >" underneath the input area to see helpful prompts for debugging and problem solving.
-- **Context Validation**:
-  - Review `project-content.txt` to ensure critical files are included in the AI context.
 - For large projects, manage context size by editing context settings to only include relevant paths.
 - Keep chats manageable by clicking "Next Modification" or refreshing the page when you're confident a modification is finished.

 ## A New Paradigm